Sources: Oprah Winfrey 'actively thinking' about running for president

 Winfrey laughed while the studio audience applauded.

-More recently, when her best friend Gayle King brought up the idea on "CBS This Morning," Winfrey shot it down: "There will be no running for office of any kind for me."
+For political advice, she could call the Obamas.
+Winfrey vacationed with the couple in Tahiti last spring.

-Right now Winfrey has multiple jobs: She's the CEO of the cable channel OWN, a "special correspondent" for the CBS newsmagazine "60 Minutes" and an investor in companies like Weight Watchers.
+When interviewed, Winfrey sometimes stokes 2020 speculation, but other times she shoots down the idea.
+When her best friend Gayle King brought up the idea on "CBS This Morning" last October, Winfrey dismissed it: "There will be no running for office of any kind for me."

-She recently sold part of her stake in OWN but renewed her contract to remain CEO through 2025.
+Right now Winfrey has multiple jobs.
+She's the CEO of the cable channel OWN, a "special correspondent" for the CBS newsmagazine "60 Minutes" and an investor in companies like Weight Watchers.

 Her role at CBS News would conflict with any serious exploration of a presidential run.
+A CBS News spokeswoman declined to comment on Monday.

-Winfrey's next role is in Ava DuVernay's movie "A Wrinkle in Time," which comes out in April.
+Winfrey recently sold part of her stake in OWN but renewed her contract to remain CEO through 2025.
+It would be relatively easy to step aside from OWN for a presidential campaign.

 The political back-and-forth has already begun.
 On Sunday night Winfrey's detractors immediately began circulating an old photo of Winfrey with Harvey Weinstein, the disgraced movie mogul who has become the symbol of Hollywood rot.